biocore/qiime/doc/install.rst

 In a terminal window the user, should cd to their qiime/test directory using the following command: ::

-	$ cd /path/to/QIIME/tests/
+	cd /path/to/QIIME/tests/

 Then run the following test command: ::

-	$ python all_tests.py -v
+	python all_tests.py -v

 If all tests run properly, then QIIME was properly installed.
 Some test scripts may fail, due to optional third party applications not being installed.
 Test failures which contain the text ApplicationNotFoundError can be safely ignored.
 The following scripts may generate errors:

-1. test_align_seqs.py - will fail if PyNAST, BLAST, muscle or infernal are not installed.
+1. test_align_seqs.py - will fail if PyNAST, blast, muscle or infernal are not installed.
 PyNAST requires BLAST, and is the default sequence aligner.
-If you are not using PyNAST, you can safely ignore fails regarding BLAST and/or PyNAST.
+If you are not using PyNAST, you can safely ignore fails regarding blast and/or PyNAST.
 If you are not using muscle or infernal, you can safely disregard those error messages.
 2. test_pick_otus.py – will fail if cd-hit and/or blast are not installed.
 If you are not planning to use these methods for OTU picking, you do not need to worry about these failures.
+3. test_process_sff.py - will fail if you do not have sffinfo installed.
+4. test_pycogent_backports/test_mothur.py - will fail is mothur is not installed.
+5. test_pycogent_backports/test_uclust.py - will fail is uclust is not installed.
-3. test_pyronoise.py - Will fail in PyroNoise is not installed.
+6. test_pyronoise.py - will fail in PyroNoise is not installed.